gbinal/p-o-d.github.com/schema.md

 Release Date        | Date of formal issuance.                                                                                                                        | issued
 Frequency           | Frequency with which dataset is published.                                                                                                    | accrualPeriodicity
 Language            | The language of the dataset.                                                                                                                    | language
-Documentation       | URL to any type of associated documentation for the dataset/API.                                                                                | documentation
 Granularity         | Level of granularity of the dataset.                                                                      | granularity
 Data Quality        | Whether the dataset meets the agency's Information Quality Guidelines (true/false).                                                                                                             | dataQuality
 Category            | Main thematic category of the dataset.                | theme
-Related Documents   | Related documents such as developer documentation.                                                                                            | references
+Related Documents   | Related documents such as technical information about a dataset, developer documentation, etc.                                                                                            | references
 Distribution        | Connects a dataset to available distributions.                                                                                                  | distribution
 Size                | The size of the downloadable dataset.                                                                                                           | size
 Homepage URL        | Alternative landing page used to redirect user to a contextual, Agency-hosted "homepage" for the Dataset or API when selecting this resource from the Data.gov user interface. | landingPage